projectblacklight/blacklight_range_limit/README.md

 end
 ```

 This workaround was tested in Hyrax version 2.3.2, but may apply to earlier or later versions as well as related projects (such as Sufia or Hyku).
+This is not neccesarily the most elegant solution, so if you have a suggestion for improving this workaround we encourage you to submit a PR and let us know!

 # Tests